strawlab/drosophila_eye_map/README.txt

  * precompute_buchner71_optics.py - Python script used to take the
    output of trace_buchner_1971.py and convert it to a 3D coordinate system.
-Furthermore, a Gaussian spatial weighting map inspired by Neumann (2002) is also implemented.
+Furthermore, a Gaussian spatial weighting map inspired by Neumann (2002) [#Neumann]_ is also implemented.
 These precomputed data are then saved for use by other programs as a file called precomputed_buchner71.py.

  * util.py - Utility routines used by precompute_buchner71_optics.py.